fossas/fossa-cli/docs/references/subcommands/release-group/delete.md

 ## `fossa release-group delete`

-This subcommand allows you to delete a FOSSA release group.
+`fossa release-group delete` allows you to delete a FOSSA release group.

 ## Options